cosmos/sdk-tutorials/tutorials/7-cosmjs/4-with-keplr.md

 More specifically, you can jump to:

-* [Integrate CosmJS and Keplr](/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md) for a more elaborate integration between Keplr, CosmJS, custom messages and a pre-existing Checkers GUI,
+* [Integrate CosmJS and Keplr](/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md), for a more elaborate integration between Keplr, CosmJS, custom messages, and a pre-existing Checkers GUI.

 </HighlightBox>